webplatform/docs-wpd/Implementation_Patterns/index.md

 {{Note | One of the most common gotchas is if you use a pipe character (a {{!}}) in the parameter value.
 This will break many pages in hard-to-diagnose ways.
 Importantly, almost everything you fill into a form field when editing a page will be passed into a template, and thus should not include any unescaped pipes.
 Find out more at [[WPD:Manual_Of_Style/Gotchas]] }}

 ====How templates use parameters====
-This section isn't required to know how to use parameters, but may help in figuring out what a template's doing if you peek underneath the covers.
+This section is not required to know how to use parameters, but may help you figuring out what a template is doing if you peek underneath the covers.

 Inside of a template, it can use parameters with code like this:
 <syntaxhighlight>